-Once created, the group is added to the Legend bucket for the visual, and also appears in the Fields list.
+Once created, the group is added to the Legend bucket for the visual and it also appears in the Fields list.

-There are all sorts of things you can do with groups in this window.
-You can add items from the Ungrouped values list into a new group, or into one of the existing groups.
-To create a new group, select two or more items (using CTRL+click) from the Ungrouped values box and then click the Group button below that box.
+There are all sorts of things you can do with groups.
+You can add items from the Ungrouped values list into a new group or into one of the existing groups.
+To create a new group, select two or more items (using Ctrl+click) from the Ungrouped values box, and then click the Group button below that box.

 You can add an ungrouped value into an existing group: just select the Ungrouped value, then select the existing group to which you want to add it, and click the Group button.
 To remove an item from a group, select it from the Groups and members box and then click Ungroup.
 You can also select whether ungrouped categories should be placed into the Other group, or should remain ungrouped.

 You can create groups for any field in the Fields well, without having to multi-select from an existing visual.
 Just right-click the field, and select New Group from the menu that appears.

 You can set the bin size for numerical and time fields in Power BI Desktop.
 You can use binning to right-size the data that Power BI Desktop displays.

 To apply a bin size, right-click a Field and select New Group.